 - Weeknight-friendly.
 In just over half an hour, you and your family will be sitting down to a delicious homemade meal.

 - It’s naturally gluten free.
 Here we thicken the soup by coarsely mashing some of the vegetables.
-The starch from the potato thickens it beautifully.
-Additionally, sour cream adds creaminess and body to the broth.
+The starch from the potato thickens it beautifully without the need for added flour or cornstarch.
+Also, sour cream adds creaminess and body to the broth.

 - This soup is easy to make vegetarian.
 To do so, simply use vegetable stock instead of chicken stock.